mr4tt/csmic/content/case_studies/googlescholar.md

 User Flow:
 ![user flow]({attach}/images/googlescholar/userflow.png)

-From our user interviews’ insights, we brainstormed a variety of features we wanted to implement and how they would fit into the flow of using Google Scholar.
+From our user interviews' insights, we brainstormed a variety of features we wanted to implement and how they would fit into the flow of using Google Scholar.
 For instance:

 - Desire for curation → **For You and Trending pages**
 - Desire for relevancy level → **Match score** to show how **relevant** a paper is to your search